diffpy/diffpy.morph/doc/source/quickstart.rst

 #################

 Welcome!
 This will be a quick tutorial to accquaint users with PDFmorph and some of what it can do.
-For a more detailed tutorial, check out our :download:`user manual <../manual/pdfmorph.pdf>`.

 As we described in the README and installation instructions, please make sure that you are familiar with working with your command line terminal